 The indicated SRI is based on the SRS resources corresponding to one SRS resource set, where the SRS resource set should be aligned with the UE reported info corresponding to the index

-Working Assumption

-Support the UE reporting a list of UE capability value sets
+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, support the UE reporting a list of UE capability value [sets]

-Each UE capability value set comprises the max supported number of SRS ports
+Each UE capability value [set] comprises the max supported number of SRS ports

-For any two different value sets, at least one capability value needs to be different

-FFS: If in addition also identical value sets are allowed.
+Any two capability values [sets] are different

-Whether the UE capability value set can be common across all BWPs/CCs in same band or BC can be discussed in UE feature session
+Whether the UE capability value [set] can be common across all BWPs/CCs in same band or BC can be discussed in UE feature session

 On Rel.17 enhancements to facilitate UE -initiated panel activation and selection via UE reporting a list of UE capability value sets, the correspondence between each reported CSI-RS and/or SSB resource index and one of the UE capability value sets in the reported list is determined by the UE (analogous to Rel-15/16) and is informed to NW in a beam reporting instance.

-The Rel-15/16 beam reporting framework is used, i.e. the index of corresponding UE capability value set is reported along with the pair of SSBRI/CRI and L1-RSRP/SINR (up to 4 pairs, with 7-bit absolute and 4-bit differential) in the beam reporting UCI and down select (maintenance) between the following two options:
+The Rel-15/16 beam reporting framework is used, i.e. the index of corresponding UE capability value set is reported along with the pair of SSBRI/CRI and L1-RSRP/SINR (up to 4 pairs, with 7-bit absolute and 4-bit differential) in the beam reporting UCI

-Option 1: UE can report one index for all the reported CRIs/SSBRIs in one beam reporting

-Option 2: UE can report one index for each reported CRI/SSBRI in one beam reporting.

-FFS: whether/how to take DL-only panel into account in the report

-FFS: Time-domain behaviour, e.g. the support periodic, semi-persistent, and aperiodic reporting

-FFS: Semi-persistent and/or aperiodic reporting is triggered only when periodic reporting is configured

-(Working assumptions): Support acknowledgement mechanism of the reported correspondence from NW to UE, which doesn't preclude reusing/reinterpreting existing signaling/procedure

-FFS (maintenance): the application time for the reported correspondence (if any), the exact acknowledgement mechanism and whether spec impact is needed, e.g. based on TCI state update, BFR response like mechanism, including the application time for the reported correspondence, if any

-No new DCI format and no new RNTI are introduced for this function.

 Conclusion

 On Rel.17 enhancements to facilitate UE -initiated panel activation and selection via UE reporting a list of UE capability value sets, other than the max supported number of SRS ports (note: currently pending endorsement in proposal 4.A), there is no consensus on supporting another UE capability type

+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, UE can report one index of UE capability value [set] for each reported CRI/SSBRI in one beam reporting.

+Conclusion

+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, there is no consensus in supporting indication of DL-only panel using one value [set] of the max supported number of SRS ports

+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, all types of time-domain behavior, i.e., periodic, semi-persistent, and aperiodic reporting, are supported for the enhanced beam report with index(es) of UE capability value [set].

+Support of aperiodic and semi-persistent reporting is optional

+Conclusion

+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, regarding acknowledgement mechanism of the reported correspondence from NW to UE, there is no consensus in supporting acknowledgement mechanism of the reported correspondence from NW to UE.

+Acknowledgement mechanism of the reported correspondence from NW to UE is not supported in Rel-17

+On Rel.17 enhancements to facilitate UE-initiated panel activation and selection, for the agreed reporting of UE capability value set, introduce 'cri-RSRP-Capability[Set]Index', 'ssb-Index-RSRP-Capability[Set]Index', 'cri-SINR- Capability[Set]Index','ssb-Index-SINR-Capability[Set]Index' for reportQuantity in a CSI reporting setting.

+Conclusion

+On Rel.17 enhancements to facilitate panel activation and selection, in Rel-17, there is no consensus in supporting additional enhancements on the following:

+SRS resource set with multiple resources and unequal number of ports across different resources other than that for (already supported in Rel-16) Full Power mode 2

+DL signaling mechanism for updating the number of SRS ports in response to the agreed Capability Correspondence report from the UE

 Issue 5